Kristiana Manu'a

-Kristiana Manu'a (born 3 September 1995) is a New Zealand-born Australian netball player in the Suncorp Super Netball league, playing for Giants Netball.
+Kristiana Manu'a (born 3 September 1995) is a New Zealand-born Australian netball player in the Suncorp Super Netball, playing currently for the Sunshine Coast Lightning.

 Manu'a was born in Wellington, the capital city of New Zealand, though moved with family to Liverpool, New South Wales as a baby.
-She began her netball career back in New Zealand in 2015, playing for the Waikato Bay of Plenty Magic.
+She began her netball career back in New Zealand in 2015, playing for the Waikato Bay of Plenty Magic under head coach Julie Fitzgerald.
 Despite representing Australia at underage level, Manu'a was approached by Netball New Zealand officials to represent the New Zealand national team during her time at the Magic.
-She remained an Australian player however and made her debut for the Australian national team in the 2016 Quad Series.
+She remained an Australian player however and made her debut for the Australian Diamonds in the 2016 Quad Series.

-Manu'a was set to play for Giants Netball in 2017, though missed the entire season due to a ruptured Achilles tendon sustained in the off-season.
-She eventually made her debut for the Giants in the 2018 season.
+Manu'a was set to play for Giants Netball in the inaugural season of Super Netball in 2017, though missed the entire season due to a ruptured Achilles tendon sustained in the off-season.
+She eventually made her debut for the Giants in the 2018 season before finishing with the club in 2021.